ATEX & IECEx Quality Module Certification

 Save time and money by having your ATEX and IECEx Audits done at the same time by ExVeritas

-Complete an on-line quote application form to get an ATEX, IECEx or combined audit for Ex Equipment Manufacture.
+Complete an on-line quote application form to get an ATEX, IECEx or combined audit with ISO9001 for Ex Equipment Manufacture.

 The ATEX Quality Module and IECEx Quality Assurance Registration can be considered as an ‘Add on’ to a typical ISO 9001:2000 quality system.
 It requires ‘EX’ to be addressed or considered in each applicable clause of the Standard, If you do not have ISO 9001: 2000, a ‘Quality Plan’ can be used, but the audits are more frequent.
 EN ISO IEC 80079-34:2011 is the current Standard for ATEX (and IECEx) Quality Control and should be used to develop the necessary control.
 To get you started, here are a few of the more important aspects you will need to consider.

-- On an EX sales enquire, how do you ensure that what the customer requests is covered by your certificate?
+- On an EX sales enquiry, how do you ensure that what the customer requests is covered by your certificate?
 (Consider the build, gas groups, zone, temperature class, ambient temperature etc.)

 - How would you indicate and control an EX build from the design plan?